Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Oct 2023. **Knowledge Transfer**: conducted cross-team online meetings.
   Shared technical details of implementations done by our team during my entire work path.
 - Sep 2023. **Onboarding**: supported the developer to get started in our team.
-- Oct 2021 - Oct 2023. **Mentoring**: provided regular support for the developer in the team.
+- Oct 2021 - Oct 2023. **Mentoring**: provided regular support for the developer in our team.
 - Oct 2020 - Dec 2020. **Team Leading**: held the position of Lead Developer in a team of 3 devs.
   In addition to development, I was in charge of work planning, meeting holding, development support.